-- State and local governments offer their own tax incentives and rebates.
-For example, in several states the value of solar equipment is exempt from property tax assessments.
+It offers their own tax incentives and rebates.
+For example, in several states, the value of the solar equipment is exempt from property tax assessments.
 Many cities will help with the cost of installation through rebates for local solar companies, which helps get your neighborhood on track toward self-sufficiency while stimulating the local economy.

 Because solar panels dont have moving parts and are pretty durable, your solar array can last up to 25 years without significant maintenance – although the panels gradually produce less power over time.
 Still, a solar energy system represents a solid investment in your households energy security, and both the price and technology are sure to get better over time.
 For renewable energy, its a brand new day.